 Turned out, the only thing scarier than facing cold steel is to BE the ones doing the bayonet charge.

-They took the summit, but at great cost.
+They took the summit, but at great cost to both sides.
 Kiszeley shot two Argentine soldiers and killed another with his bayonet.

 Corporal Sean Jones of 1st Battalion, Princess of Wales’ Royal Regiment, was on patrol in Helmand Province when his unit was ambushed by Taliban.
 They made it to a water-filled ditch, but were pinned down from three directions, surrounded by open terrain.
 It was just a matter of time before they were going to be wiped out, one by one.